Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 What happens to my annual leave when I am on furlough?

 During furlough you will continue to accrue annual leave.
 Therefore, you should use leave at the same rate that you accrue it during the furlough period and take any pre-booked leave.
+It is very important that you take annual leave during your furlough period, at least at the rate it is accrued.

 What do I do if I am a line manager and am being furloughed